Level3-REST/site/doc/patterns/page.md

 rel="http://level3.rest/patterns/page#next"
 ```

 Points to another [Paged](#paged-resource) resource that contains the next page of elements.
-This relationship is similar in concept to IANA's "next" link relation, which is defined by HTML 5 as the next document in a sequence.
+This relationship is similar in concept to IANA's `next` link relation, which is defined by HTML 5 as the next document in a sequence.

 ### previous